srilalitha55/business-analyst-portfolio/README.md

 # 📊 Business Analyst Portfolio Projects

+🚀 Transforming data into actionable business insights through real-world analytics projects

-Welcome to my Business Analyst portfolio!
+Welcome to my Business Analyst portfolio.
 This repository showcases **6 end-to-end projects** demonstrating my skills in **data analysis, visualization, and business problem-solving** using tools like **Power BI, SQL, Excel, and DAX**.

 Each project is built around a **real-world business problem** and follows a structured approach:
 **Problem → Analysis → Insights → Recommendations**